Where the Word is Preached and Love is Displayed

 November 2017Rev.
 Frank Alexander began serving as Interim Pastor.

-February 2019: Rev. Darian C. Bouie, M. Div. was elected as the new Senior Pastor or Progressive Baptist Church.
+February 2019: Rev. Darian C. Bouie, M. Div. was elected as the Senior Pastor of Progressive Baptist Church and was installed in September 2019.
+Pastor Bouie served until March 2025.

 “We’ve Come This Far By Faith”